-Michael Clayton (George Clooney) is a ‘fixer’ (or as he calls himself a ‘janitor’) for a top law firm.
-Although he trained as a lawyer, somehow he got sidetracked when joining Kenner, Bach and Ledeen and so for years if a client’s in trouble, he’s the guy you call for help.
+George Clooney plays the title role and he’s a ‘fixer’ (or as he calls himself a ‘janitor’) for a top law firm.
+Although he trained as a lawyer, somehow he got sidetracked when joining Kenner, Bach, and Ledeen and so for years if a client is in trouble, he’s the guy you call for help.
 Like Denis O’Hare‘s businessman, in the movie’s superbly tense opening 10 minutes – he’s committed a hit and run, left the scene and is now rattled and increasingly coming apart at the seams – so it’s Michael’s job to clean up his mess.

 Gilroy has also written some smart scripts, including the excellent State of Play and Matt Damon’s terrific Bourne movies.
 He’s shown us how to fashion a gripping thriller but here he displays he’s got the skill to put the emphasis on gripping drama, whilst combining that with well-paced direction.
 This feels like most first films that you hear about – a story that the person really wanted to tell and Gilroy tells it very, very well.

-The movie is beautifully shot in a cold, winter hue by the superb cinematographer Robert Elswit and is one of the best examples of using the prologue to set up the action and then going back in time (in this case 4 days earlier) to fill you in what’s taken place, before coming back to that crucial point and taking you forward to the end.
+The movie is beautifully shot in a cold, winter hue by the superb cinematographer Robert Elswit and is one of the best examples of using the prologue to set up the action and then going back in time (in this case four days earlier) to fill you in what’s taken place, before coming back to that crucial point and taking you forward to the end.
 And what an end it is.
-I can’t say any more because it’d spoil it but what I will say is that when you’re next craving a cleverly plotted, exquisitely told story with superbly drawn characters and pitch-perfect performances, you need look no further than Michael Clayton.Tags: Drama, George Clooney, Michael Clayton, Robert Elswit, Tilda Swinton, Tony Gilroy
+I can’t say more because it would spoil it but what I will say is that when you’re next craving a cleverly plotted, exquisitely told story with superbly drawn characters and pitch-perfect performances, you need to look no further than MICHAEL CLAYTON.